andyjchan/andyjchan/README.md

-# Name : Jechan An.
+## Name : Jechan An
-# Affiliated: AI/SW department of Gachon University
+## Affiliated: AI/SW department of Gachon University
 I am learning how to use GitHub through open source SW class.
 I am planning to study programming hard and upload various repositories.
 Thank you!

 <!--